Radimal/marvelous-chestnut/src/pages/index.md

   title: Radimal - Smart Tools for Happy Vets
   description: >-
     Discover veterinary radiology reports powered by AI.
 Radimal is the new way to read radiographs and support DVMs.
-Created by a of veterinarians and software experts.
+Created by a team of veterinarians and software experts.
   extra:
     - name: 'og:type'